alevatri/diorisisscan/README.md

   </tr>
   <tr>
     <td><em>mCl</em></td>
     <td><code>Boolean</code>.
-Optional (default `False`).
+Optional.
 Assign muta-cum-liquida clusters to the same syllable (as onsets).
 This does not affect the scansion but only the visualization of syllables (syllables containing a short vowel followed by muta cum liquida scan ambiguous).</td>
   </tr>
   </table>